menchelab/vrprot/README.md

 # the ars electronica repository

 https://github.com/menchelab/ArsE_Blender_Python/
-Here you can find a pyhton notebook which we used for converting ascii files with coordinates to rgb (color) and xyz (postions) images for the game engine
+Here you can find a python notebook which we used for converting ASCII files with coordinates to RGB (color) and XYZ (positions) images for the game engine
 Folder with examples: https://github.com/menchelab/ArsE_Blender_Python/tree/main/ptclouds

 # the project board in here

 https://github.com/menchelab/alphafold_to_vrnetzer/projects/1
 Here we can all add to dos, issues and things that would be nice to have.
-I already filled in a few but of course everyone can add more if needed.
+I already filled in a few, but of course everyone can add more if needed.

 # getting started with git

-in general I recommend getting a graphical git client like https://desktop.github.com/ or https://www.sourcetreeapp.com/ and then you can just clone this repository and always "commit, push, pull" until you run into merge conflicts or similar.
+In general I recommend getting a graphical git client like https://desktop.github.com/ or https://www.sourcetreeapp.com/ and then you can just clone this repository and always "commit, push, pull" until you run into merge conflicts or similar.

 In case you are using visual studio code, git integration is also very well done there.

-here is a cheat sheet by git if you want to know more https://education.github.com/git-cheat-sheet-education.pdf
+Gere is a cheat sheet by git if you want to know more https://education.github.com/git-cheat-sheet-education.pdf

-And of course you can always send a mail if you have questions or issues.
+And of course, you can always send a mail if you have questions or issues.

-And since I have now told you exactly what the comic says I will include it for reference: https://xkcd.com/1597/
+And since I have now told you exactly what the comic says, I will include it for reference: https://xkcd.com/1597/

 # PDB Parser